Ruud's Commodore Site: Template Home Email

 File System

-To be able to load data, a program is a special kind of data, from a storage device, an Operating System needs to know in some way where and how this data has been stored.
+To be able to load data from a storage device, a program is just a special kind of data, an Operating System needs to know in some way where and how this data has been stored on this device.
 If it wants to store data, it needs to know where free space can be found for this purpose.
 A File System (FS) is a method and data structure that provides the OS with the means.

 Background